dubemezeagwu/docs_sync/README.md

 ## Overview

 `docs_sync` is a comprehensive project designed to facilitate document synchronization across various platforms including Android, iOS, Web, and Desktop.
 It leverages Flutter for the client-side application, ensuring a seamless user experience across devices, and Node.js with Express.js for the server-side logic, managing backend operations and API endpoints.
+Mongoose is also used for MongoDB object modelling.

 ## Features